|

 compensates for the lack of footnotes throughout the main text.

-The narrative portion of the text begins with a first chapter
+The narrative portion of the text begins with a first chapter by

-of history, and offer an overview of the development of Iroquois
+history, and offer an overview of the development of Iroquois

 society up to the seventeenth century before delving into the